View analysis history

 4. Click Open tool.

-The tool pane appears with the configurations used when the tool was run.
+The tool or raster pane appears with the configurations used when the analysis was run.

 Note:

-You must provide a new output name to rerun the tool.
+You must provide a new output name to rerun the tool or raster function.

-If you open a tool that had a filter applied to an input layer, the filter will not be honored when you rerun the tool.
-Tools only honor the filter that is currently applied to the layer in the map.
+If you open a tool or raster function that had a filter applied to an input layer, the filter will not be honored when you rerun the analysis.
+Analysis only honors the filter that is currently applied to the layer in the map.

-If a map has been shared with you and you don't have the privileges or license required to rerun a tool, you won't be able to reopen the tool.
+If a map has been shared with you and you don't have the privileges or license required to rerun a tool or raster function, you won't be able to reopen it from the analysis history.
 Similarly, some tools have parameters that require specific privileges or licenses to run them.
 You can reopen these tools, but the parameter will be set to a value that you have privileges for.

-Complete the following steps to remove a tool run from the analysis history:
+Complete the following steps to remove an analysis run from the analysis history:

 1. On the Settings (light) toolbar, click Analysis Analysis.